MAT 098 Elementary Algebra 3 SH

 MAT 131 College Algebra for Teachers 3 SH

 An algebra course that assumes high school Algebra II or the equivalent.
 Topics include functions, graphing, equations, inequalities, complex numbers, matrices, sequences and series.
 Students will learn properties and applications of polynomial, rational, logarithmic and exponential functions.
 Open only to elementary education majors.
+Prerequisite: Major in Pre-Education and MAT 100 or appropriate placement.
 Spring semester.
 Competency: Quantitative Reasoning (QR).

 MAT 133 Precalculus 3 SH